 The learning and teaching methods include:

-9 x 1-2 hrs/wk laboratory sessions in small groups; in addition to a guided introduction to experiment and apparatus, and group work on experiment itself to obtain results and conclusions, there will be supervisor-led and assessed discussions of preparatory work and session and results.
+- 9 x 1-2 hrs/wk laboratory sessions in small groups; in addition to electronic or supervisor-led introduction to experiment and apparatus, and group work on experiment itself to obtain results and conclusions, lab sessions may feature supervisor-led discussions of preparatory work and session results.

-Production of 3 full laboratory reports, following written and oral guidance given on report production
+- Production of 2 laboratory reports, following written and oral guidance given on report production

 Programmes this module appears in